History of North American fraternities and sororities: Phi Beta Kappa

 One official historian of the society, William T. Hastings, and others, believes that the "S" and "P" on the badge, which meant Societas Philosophiae, Philosophical Society, was the original name of the Society and that the name Phi Beta Kappa only came to be taken as the society name over time.
 The heading on the original list of members states: "A List of the members, who have been initiated into the S.P. alias Phi Beta Kappa Society."

-Later, in May 1777, two new signs of recognition were designed: "a salutation of the clasp of the hands, together with an immediate stroke across the mouth with the back of the same hand, and a return with the hand used by the saluted"; these new gestures were for the purposes of distinguishing Phi Beta Kappa members "in any foreign country or place."
+Later, in May 1777, two new signs of recognition were designed: "a salutation of the clasp of the hands, together with an immediate stroke across the mouth with the back of the same hand, and a return with the hand used by the saluted"; these new gestures were to distinguish Phi Beta Kappa members "in any foreign country or place."

 By a stroke of good fortune, the society initiated a Yale student before disbanding at the advance of British forces.
 This student brought Phi Beta Kappa to Yale and Harvard, and from there the society was able to continue.
-As Phi Beta Kappa developed, it came to be a very influential association of faculty and select students across several colleges.
+As Phi Beta Kappa developed, it became a very influential association of faculty and select students across several colleges.
 The chapters became larger and focused on rhetoric and class elections while abandoning the close social bond that had defined the first chapter.
-Membership was becoming more of an honor and less part of a functioning society.
+Membership became more of an honor, with less involvement in the society's operations.

-However, Phi Beta Kappa was very different from a typical college fraternity of today in that the membership was generally restricted to upperclassmen, if not seniors, and faculty, (made members earlier in their careers) played an active role.
-The annual Phi Beta Kappa exercises at Yale were public literary exercises, with as many or more faculty members of the society than undergraduate.
+However, Phi Beta Kappa was very different from a typical college fraternity of today in that the membership was generally restricted to upperclassmen, if not seniors, and faculty who were made members earlier in their careers played an active role.
+The annual Phi Beta Kappa exercises at Yale were public literary exercises, with as many or more faculty members of the society as undergraduates.

 Early groups

 No other Greek letter student society was formed until the inception of Chi Delta Theta, a senior class society at Yale, in 1821.
-This group, like Phi Beta Kappa had now become, was largely focused on literary debates and elections.
-Similar groups without Greek letter names (but still clearly inspired by the Greek language) had already been formed like Hermesian, Adelphi, and Philalethean.
+This group, like Phi Beta Kappa, became largely focused on literary debates and elections.
+Similar groups without Greek letter names (but still clearly inspired by the Greek language) had already been formed, like Hermesian, Adelphi, and Philalethean.